 If it is enabled, the database kernel will use DNS to check the name of the host where the client is deployed.
-If the host where the database is configured with an incorrect or unreachable DNS, the database connection will take a long time to set up.
-For more details about log\hostname, see the section "GUC Parameters"
+If the host where the CN resides is configured with an incorrect or unreachable DNS, the database connection will take a long time to set up.
+For more details about log\hostname, see "GUC Parameters".